godotengine/godot-docs/classes/class_physicsdirectspacestate.rst

 Checks whether the shape can travel to a point.
 The method will return an array with two floats between 0 and 1, both representing a fraction of ``motion``.
 The first is how far the shape can move without triggering a collision, and the second is the point at which a collision will occur.
 If no collision is detected, the returned array will be 1, 1.

-If the shape can not move, the array will be empty.
+If the shape can not move, the returned array will be 0, 0.

 .. _class_PhysicsDirectSpaceState_collide_shape: